-The touchscreen displays a message indicating that Autosteer is temporarily unavailable if you attempted to engage Autosteer when driving at a speed that is not within the speed required for Autosteer to operate.
-Autosteer may also be unavailable if it is not receiving adequate data from the camera(s) or sensors.
+In situations where Autosteer is temporarily unavailable, the Autosteer icon disappears.
+For example, your driving speed is not within the speed required for Autosteer to operate.
+Autosteer may also be unavailable if it is not receiving adequate data from the camera(s).